Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Introduction

 \section{Introduction}

-Multi-objective optimization is concerned with simultaneous minimization of multiple, usually conflicting, objective functions.
-Once such a problem is posed, it is of the practitioner's interest to obtain/approximate, and view, the set of all trade-off, or compromise, solutions of the problem.
-The set of trade-off solutions is referred to, in the current article, as the ({\em weak}) {\em Pareto front}, or the ({\em weak}) {\em efficient set}, of the problem---a more precise definition is to be provided in Section~\ref{sec2}.
-Once the Pareto front of the problem is at hand, the practitioner, who is the decision maker, would conveniently select a suitable solution in the Pareto front, usually based on some additional criterion.
-These kinds of problems arise in many real-life applications, for example, in health \cite{SunDePuyEvans2014,CabreraEhrgottMasonPhilpott2014,ZhangZhao1999}, engineering \cite{MarlerArora2004,StatnikovMatusovStatnikov2012}, mining \cite{YuZhengGaoYang2017,KaurMukherjeeBasu2015}, and finance \cite{Romanko2010,Smimou2014}.
+Multi-objective optimization is concerned with simultaneous minimization of several conflicting objective functions.
+The aim is to obtain/approximate, and view, the set of trade-off, or compromise, solutions.
+This set of trade-off solutions is referred to, in the current article, as the ({\em weak}) {\em Pareto front}, or the ({\em weak}) {\em efficient set}, of the problem---a more precise definition is to be provided in Section~\ref{sec2}.
+Once the set of Pareto points is at hand, the decision maker conveniently selects a suitable solution from this set, usually based on an additional criterion.
+These kinds of problems arise in many multidisciplinary applications, for example, in health \cite{SunDepEva2014,CabEhrMasPhi2014,ZhaZha1999}, engineering \cite{MarAro2004,StaMatSta2012}, mining \cite{YuZheGaoYan2017,KauMukBas2015}, and finance \cite{Romanko2010,Smimou2014}.

-If the variables of a multi-objective optimization problem take values from a continuous set, then we refer to that problem as a {\em multi-objective continuous optimization} problem.
-On the other hand, if the variables take values from a set of integers, then one has the so-called {\em multi-objective integer programming} problem.
-In the case when the model has both integer and continuous variables in it, the problem is referred to as a {\em multi-objective mixed-integer programming} problem.
-The latter arise in many real-life applications such as the knapsack \cite{KirlikSayin2014,CeyhanKoksalanLokman2019} and shortest-path problems \cite{CurrentReVelleCohon1985,UlunguTeghem1994}.
-Other types of mixed-integer multi-objective problems can be found in \cite{RaisAlvelosCarvalho2014}.
+If all variables of a multi-objective optimization problem belong to a continuous set, then the problem is called a {\em multi-objective continuous optimization} problem.
+If, on the other hand, the variables belong to a subset of integers, then the problem is a {\em multi-objective integer programming} one.
+When the model involves both integer and continuous variables the problem is referred to as a {\em multi-objective mixed-integer programming} problem.
+The latter case arises in many real-life applications, for example, the knapsack \cite{KirSay2014,CeyKokLok2019} and shortest-path problems \cite{CurRevCoh1985,UluTeg1994}.
+Other types of mixed-integer multi-objective problems can be found in \cite{RaiAlvCar2014}.

+It is desirable that algorithms for solving multi-objective integer and mixed-integer programming problems will have the following major practical attributes: (i) construct a faithful approximation of the Pareto front and (ii) generate this approximation in a reasonable amount of computational time.
+Attribute (ii) is particularly valuable, since, for example, solving each scalarized problem for a mixed-integer programming problem can be very costly.

+Indeed it is in general not realistic to compute too many points in the Pareto front, especially if the Pareto front contains connected segments (e.g. segments of curves in the case of two objectives and segments of surfaces in the case of three objectives).
+Therefore we aim to construct an {\em approximation} of the Pareto front in the following sense.
+We consider some discretization grid, or a finite partition, of the space of all weights for a parametric scalarization of the multi-objective problem.